 The Labor movement has been a pervasive presence in Kandos for a century, even if a little less defined in recent years.
 Way back in February 1918 the Kandos branch of the Australian Labor Party was already active.
 Of course there were hundreds of workers in the town.
 But there were businessmen too, like my grandfather Walsh, local butcher, who were Labor supporters.

-In December 1922 the Lithgow Mercury announced, ‘although in other centres Labor Day demonstrations seem to be declining, Kandos in the vigor of its youth, put forth its best effort on Saturday.’
+In December 1922 the Lithgow Mercury announced, ‘although in other centres Labor Day demonstrations seem to be declining, Kandos in the vigor of its youth, put forth its best effort on Saturday’.
 The annual Labor Day had been celebrated in Australia since the mid-nineteenth century when the eight-hour day was first introduced (it was not until 1948 that the five-day 40-hour working week was approved for all Australian workers).

 Of course Labour Day (or May Day or Eight Hour Day) is still celebrated today in the form of a holiday long weekend (October in the case of NSW).
 It is doubtful though, as they motor away to their destinations, whether anyone much reflects on the efforts and struggles of early workers to ensure the working conditions we have today.
 And as far as I know there is no public honouring, as for example for Anzac Day and Australia Day.